atiumcache/pure-recipe/README.md

 The default location is `/home/user/Documents/recipes/`.
 Change this path in the `config.yaml` file, as described below.

 You can turn other settings on/off in the yaml file.
-If you don't want a certain

 ## Configuration